 Please understand that whoever wants the same benefits, whoever wants to do the same cool high-resolution TV episodes as yourself, whether a friend, a coworker or someone else on the Internet, they all need to get their own streaming platform accounts and downloader license.
 Therefore we took one step further to help anyone who's willing to share content to think harder before deciding to do so.
-We've included the customer/account id in the metadata of the files extracted from streaming platforms.
 For our majority of users, that understand that the files are strictly for personal use, that piece of info has no importance since the files never leave their own personal storages.

 However, if someone wants to share some content they should not, they have an extra explicit step towards the illegal action.
 Also keep in mind that streaming platforms may have taken extra steps to prevent piracy, other less obvious tracking schemes to prevent sharing, such as watermarks (remember Cinavia?).
 So stay safe, don't share, don't risk an account ban.
 After all, only you paid for the content!